Sandy Lam

-Sandy Lam Yik-lin (林憶蓮; born 26 April 1966), is a Hong Kong singer, actress and producer.
-She rose to fame in the 1980s, before expanding her fan base significantly in Asia, releasing more than 30 stylistically diverse albums in Cantonese, English, Mandarin and Japanese.
+Sandy Lam Yik-lin (林憶蓮; born 26 April 1966), is a Hong Kong singer.
+Initially a DJ, she released her debut album Sandy Lam (1985) and established herself as a pop diva in the 1990s.
+She won the Golden Melody Award for Best Mandarin Female Singer twice for Her albums, Gaia (2012) and 0 (2018).

-As one of the most famous figures in Chinese-language music of 20th and 21st centuries, Sandy is known not just for her commercial success, but also her ability to transform, and willingness to step outside of the frameworks of the genre and industries in which she operates.
-Her albums, Gaia (2012) and 0 (2018), each earned her a Golden Melody Award for Best Mandarin Female Singer.

-Sandy has recorded not only with CBS Sony Records and Stardust Label in 1980s, but also with Warner Music, Rock Records, Virgin Records, Capitol Records, EMI Music, and now Universal Music.

 Early life

 Born in Hong Kong on 26 April 1966 as the eldest of three children, Sandy Lam spent her early years in North Point.
 Music had always been a major part of the Lam family.
 Her father, emigrated from Shanghai, was a professional Erhu musician with the Hong Kong Chinese Orchestra and her mother performed Yue opera at local venues.

 A DJ and an actress

-In 1982, while still a secondary school student at Marymount Secondary School, Sandy was asked by a classmate to audition for a disc jockey position at the Commercial Radio Hong Kong.
-Soon after, she started working as a part-time DJ at Commercial Radio 2 with a stage name "611".
+In 1982, while still a secondary school student at Marymount Secondary School, Lam was asked by a classmate to audition for a disc jockey position at the Commercial Radio Hong Kong.
+Soon after, she started working as a part-time DJ at Commercial Radio 2 with a stage name 611.
 In 1984, she became a full-time DJ and was spotted by Tony Lee of CBS/Sony Records for her talent during an outdoor performance singing Crying in the Rain.
 She was signed to CBS/Sony in 1985 and released her debut album in 1986.
-Meanwhile, Sandy acted in the movies Merry Christmas "聖誕快樂" (1984) and The Intellectual Trio "龍鳳智多星" (1985) and played the role of a nurse in a RTHK television series "左鄰右里" (1985).
+Meanwhile, Lam acted in the films Merry Christmas (聖誕快樂) (1984) and The Intellectual Trio (龍鳳智多星) (1985) and played the role of a nurse in a RTHK television series (左鄰右里) (1985).